ServiceNow/BrowserGym/README.md

 ### Open-ended task example

-Boilerplate code to run an agent on an interactive, openended task:
+Boilerplate code to run an agent on an interactive, open-ended task:
 ```python
 import gymnasium as gym
 import browsergym.core  # register the openended task as a gym environment